HomeTeamsIndiaMorappakkam Gopalan – The Man Sent Down First Ball in Ranji Trophy

 Morappakkam Gopalan had once been the world’s oldest surviving cricketer finally died in Madras on December 21, 2004.
-As per official record date of Birth of Morappakkam Gopalan June 6, 1909, making them 94.
+As per the official record date of Birth of Morappakkam Gopalan is June 6, 1909, making them 94.
 But he said in an interview in 2002, that his school had made a mistake and listed him as three years younger than his true age and the date had stuck.

 His family sources also said he was born in 1906 making him 97.
 He took one wicket and scored 18 runs in his only Test appearance for India.
 He had a chance to play a Test match against England at Calcutta in the 1933-34 series.
-The tall and softy spoke Morappakkam Gopalan also played hockey for India, turned down the chance of Olympics glory as the center half of the gold medal-winning team in the 1936 Berlin Olympics.
+The tall and softy spoke Morappakkam Gopalan also played hockey for India and turned down the chance of Olympics glory as the center half of the gold medal-winning team in the 1936 Berlin Olympics.

 He opted to go on the cricket tour of England.
-His decision ended in a disappointment as the pace bowler never got a chance to play a Test on this tour.
-His cricketing talent was discovered by C. P. Johnstone, a founding fathers of Madras cricket.
+His decision ended in disappointment as the pace bowler never got a chance to play a Test on this tour.
+His cricketing talent was discovered by C. P. Johnstone, a founding father of Madras cricket.
 Gopalan owed his fame in local circles mostly to his performances here.

 Morappakam Josyam Gopalan was more successful in first-class cricket as he took 194 wickets as a fast bowler and compiled 2,916 runs in 78 matches.
 He will also be remembered as the man who sent down the first ball in India’s national cricket competition for the Ranji Trophy when it was inaugurated in 1934-35.